-'Then I'll make you stop,' he cried, and rushing upon the man, he caught him by the collar, and swung him away from his victim, who seized the opportunity to spring to his feet and make his escape.
-Furious at this interference, the voyageur now turned upon Archie, and being a powerful, active man, and frenzied with drink, it certainly would have gone hard with the boy had not a gentleman suddenly appeared upon the scene, and with one well-aimed blow of a stout walking-stick felled the half-breed to the ground, where he lay stunned and motionless.
+"Stop that, I say!
+I'll make you stop," he cried; and rushing upon the man, he caught him by the collar and swung him away from his victim, who seized the opportunity to spring to his feet and make good his escape.

+Furious at this interference, the voyageur now turned upon Archie, and being a powerful, active man and frenzied with drink, it certainly would have gone hard with the boy had not a gentleman suddenly appeared upon the scene, and with one well-aimed blow of a stout walking-stick felled the half-breed to the ground, where he lay stunned and motionless.

-'That was a crack in good time, wasn't it, my lad?' said the new-comer, puffing a little from his sudden exertion.
-'What was the rascal about?
-You were no match for him.'
+"That was a crack in good time, wasn't it, my lad?" said the new-comer, puffing a little from his sudden exertion.
+"What was the rascal about?
+You were no match for him?"

-Archie at once recognised in his friend in need no other than Mr. M'Tavish, who had been enjoying an early constitutional when he so opportunely chanced upon the unequal encounter.
+Archie at once recognized in his friend in need none other than Mr. McTavish, who had been enjoying an early constitutional when he so opportunely chanced upon the unequal encounter.

-'Why, he was pounding a poor little fellow, and I made him stop,' he answered respectfully.
+"Why, he was pounding a poor little fellow, and I made him stop," he answered respectfully.

-'That's right, my son; that's right,' said Mr. M'Tavish, smiling.
-'Never refuse help to those who are in trouble.
-You may need it badly enough yourself some day.'
+"That's right, my son, that's right," said Mr. McTavish, smiling approvingly, "Never refuse help to those who are in distress.
+You may need it badly enough yourself, some day."

-'I did need it pretty badly just now, sir,' said Archie, with a grateful look.
-'If you hadn't come along when you did, I should have got a good licking, for certain.'
+"I did need it pretty badly just now, sir," said Archie, with a grateful look.
+"If you hadn't come along when you did, I would have got a good licking, for certain."

-'I'm afraid you would, my son,' responded Mr. M'Tavish, evidently well pleased at his own part in the matter, and appreciating Archie's indirect praise.
-'But may I ask your name?
-I do not remember having seen you before.'
+"I'm afraid you would, my son," responded Mr. McTavish, evidently well pleased at his own part in the matter, and appreciating Archie's indirect praise.
+"But may I ask your name?
+I do not remember having seen you before."

-'My name is Archie M'Kenzie, sir,' replied Archie, feeling entirely at his ease with this genial old gentleman.
+"My name is Archie McKenzie, sir," replied Archie, feeling entirely at his ease with this genial old gentleman.